cogent3/cogent3/doc/examples/hmm_par_heterogeneity.rst

     >>> print "%.1f : %.1f" % tuple(bprobs)
     0.5 : 0.5

-Of greater interest here (given the model was set up so the bin probabilities were equal, i.e. ``is_const=True``) are the posterior probabilities as those allow classification of sites.
+Of greater interest here (given the model was set up so the bin probabilities were equal, i.e. ``is_constant=True``) are the posterior probabilities as those allow classification of sites.
 The result is a ``DictArray`` class instance, which behaves like a dictionary.

 .. doctest::